In The People’s Republic of China, Questioning the Idea of Polluting First and Cleaning Up Later

 The People's Republic of China should consistently and continuously scale up clean energy development to achieve a sustainable, and livable future.

 Resource depletion and environmental pollution are serious issues in developing Asia.
-This was well illustrated in January of this year when northern People’s Republic of China (PRC) suffered its worst air pollution on record.
+This was well illustrated in January 2013 when northern People’s Republic of China suffered its worst air pollution on record.
 The level of pollution moved many to question the old development model of “pollute first, improve later”.

-Smog in northern PRC, not only in Beijing, but also in Tianjing, Shiqiazhuang, Jinan and other areas, can be traced to the burning of coal for power and heat generation and from the emissions of private vehicles whose numbers have grown alongside the number of middle class urban residents.
+Smog in the northern part of the country, not only in Beijing, but also in Tianjing, Shiqiazhuang, Jinan and other areas, can be traced to the burning of coal for power and heat generation and from the emissions of private vehicles whose numbers have grown alongside the number of middle class urban residents.

-Increasing energy efficiency in various sectors is the unpicked "low hanging fruit" of PR China's economy, with the potential to save enormous amounts of both energy and money.
+Increasing energy efficiency in various sectors is the unpicked "low hanging fruit" of People's Republic of China's economy, with the potential to save enormous amounts of both energy and money.
 The 12th Five-Year Plan also aims at reducing the energy consumption per RMB10, 000 of GDP to 0.869 tce, a 16 percent reduction from 2010 level and a 32 percent reduction from 2005 level.